deeplearning4j/deeplearning4j/continuousdeepbeliefnetwork.md

 ### initiating a continuous deep-belief network

-Here's how you set up a single-thread continuous deep belief network:
+Here's how you set up a single-thread continuous deep-belief network:

 To create it, you instantiate an object of the class [CDBN](../doc/org/deeplearning4j/dbn/CDBN.html).

 		    //training data and labels
 		    DoubleMatrix x = new DoubleMatrix(new double[][] {